Madeline Merlo: Music career

-2011-2017: Early career and Free Soul
+2011–2017: Early career and Free Soul

 At the age of 17 before she was signed, Merlo wrote songs and recorded music with BC-based writer and producer Dan Swinimer.
 Swinimer signed her to his production company "Manicdown Productions", and they worked together for nearly two years.
 In 2012, Swinimer invited RGK Entertainment's Ron Kitchener to Vancouver to see Merlo perform at the Railway Club.
 Merlo signed with RGK Entertainment and Open Road Recordings as a result in 2013.
 A year later in February 2014, she released her debut single, "Sinking Like a Stone" which was produced and co-written by Swinimer.
 It charted for twenty weeks on the Billboard Canada Country chart, peaking at number 32.

 She released a self-titled extended play via Open Road Recordings on July 22, 2014.
 Her single "Honey Jack" became a hit in Canada, landing her the opening slot on The Road Trip Tour alongside Dean Brody and Paul Brandt.
 In 2015, Merlo won the CCMA Rising Star Award, and the BCCMA Female Artist of the Year.
 After those big wins, Madeline released a series of singles including "War Paint", "Over and Over", and "Whatcha Wanna Do About It" which entered into the top 10 at Canadian Country Radio.
 Her debut album Free Soul was released in 2016.

 Her single "War Paint" from Free Soul garnered fan support on social media, and was the No. 1 Most Added country song in Canada in its debut week.
 It was written in response to the loss of one of her friends to mental illness.
 She dedicated the song to all those who suffer alone, hoping it might bring them hope, and a will to battle and survive.
 In 2017, "Motel Flamingo" was her 4th song to land in the Top 15 at Canadian Country Radio.
 Her next single "Neon Love" in 2018 also managed to enter the Top 15 at Canadian country radio making it her 5th single to enter in the Top 15.

-2020-present: Songland appearance, BBR Music Group, and Slide EP
+2020–present: Songland appearance, Slide and One House Down (from the Girl Next Door)

 On April 13, 2020, Madeline won the first episode of the second season of Songland with her song "Champagne Night" written for Lady Antebellum and produced by Shane McAnally.
 She then released her seventh and eighth Top 20 singles in Canada, "Kiss Kiss" and "It Didn't".